-The Raspberry Pi Foundation is a charitable foundation based in the United Kingdom with the mission to put the power of computing and digital making into the hands of people all over the world.
-We collect your data to help us achieve our mission, and we consider and respect your privacy rights every step of the way.
+The Raspberry Pi Foundation (RPF) is a charitable foundation based in the United Kingdom with the mission to enable young people to realise their full potential through the power of computing and digital technologies.
+We collect your data to help us advance our mission, and we always consider and respect your privacy rights.

-We want to be completely open about what we are doing and why.
-The purpose of this policy is to explain how the Raspberry Pi Foundation and all of its subsidiaries collect and use the personal information you provide to us, whether online, via phone, email, in letters, in any other correspondence, or even from other people.
+We want to be open about what we are doing and why.
+The purpose of this policy is to explain how the Raspberry Pi Foundation collects and uses the personal information you provide to us, whether it is shared online, via phone, via email, in letters, in any other correspondence, or by other people.

 - Who are we

 - When we collect information from you